Honors Core Courses

 - The Honors Seminar is also a great opportunity to meet other Honors students starting the program at the same time and to make connections with Honors faculty.

 2) Culture Connection: HNRS 275 (3 credits)

 The purpose of this course is twofold: to assist students with cultivating strategies for engaging deeply with cultural experiences and events and to further their development as writers.
-To that end, students will read a selection of essays on cultural criticism as well as cultural critiques of theatrical performances, music recitals and concerts, art exhibits, etc. In addition, students will be expected to attend cultural events on campus or in the community and to write their own critiques of them.
+To that end, students will read a selection of essays on cultural criticism as well as cultural critiques of theatrical performances, music recitals and concerts, art exhibits, etc. In addition, this is a community engagement class in which students attend events, exhibitions, and productions on campus or in the community and write their own critiques of them.
 Culture Connection is offered both spring and fall.

 Culture Connection is also available as a study abroad course over interim.
 In May 2014, Culture Connection in London was launched with Dr. Carlin and twenty Honors students.
 Another abroad class was organized, which quickly filled, for January 2015 (fall interim).